 Snake mites are tiny black parasitic insects that live by sucking the blood of reptiles (not to be confused with wood or soil mites, which are white, gray, or brown in color and harmless).
-The best way to prevent mites is to wash your hands before and after handling, as well as disinfecting any supplies you buy secondhand with chlorhexidine or F10SC.
+The best way to prevent mites is to wash your hands before and after handling, as well as thoroughly cleaning any supplies you buy secondhand with a 10% bleach solution or F10SC.

 If you’ve confirmed that your skink has mites, roll up your sleeves — you’re in for a long haul.
 But with diligent effort, you can get rid of the little bloodsuckers for good.